Bio.Align package

 • fmt - String describing the file format (case-insensitive).

-Typical usage, opening a file to read in, and looping over the aligments:
+Typical usage, opening a file to read in, and looping over the alignments:

 >>> from Bio import Align